tektoncd/pipeline/docs/how-to-write-a-resolver.md

 ## The `Resolve` method

 We implement the `Resolve` method to do the heavy lifting of fetching the contents of a file and returning them.
+It takes in the resolution request spec as input.
 For this example we're just going to return a hard-coded string of YAML.
 Since Tekton Pipelines currently only supports fetching Pipeline resources via remote resolution that's what we'll return.